zhongshsh/ASR/README.md

 ## 🚀 Introduction

-**Structural Re-parameterization (SRP)** is a technique that enhances neural networks **without increasing inference costs**.
+**Structural Re-parameterization (SRP)** is a technique that enhances neural networks **without extra inference costs**.
 While existing SRP methods work well with normalizations, convolutions, etc., they struggle with **attention modules** due to their multiplicative nature and input dependency.

 ### 🔍 Our Key Insight: **Stripe Observation**

-We discovered a phenomenon where **channel attention values tend to stabilize to constant vectors** during training.
+We discover a phenomenon where **channel attention values tend to stabilize to constant vectors** during training.
 Inspired by this, we propose **ASR (Attention-alike SRP)**, which allows attention mechanisms to be re-parameterized like SRP—achieving the benefits of attention without added inference cost.

 <p align="center">
   <img src="images/arch.jpg" height="300">
   <br>
-  <i><b>Left</b>: The phenomenon of Stripe Observation. <b>Right</b>: The architecture of ASR: During training, a learnable vector is used as input to the attention module.
+  <i><b>Left</b>: The phenomenon of Stripe Observation. <b>Right</b>: The architecture of ASR.
+During training, a learnable vector is used as input to the attention module.
 At inference time, the attention module is merged into the backbone network.</i>
 </p>

 ## 🛠️ Getting Started

 We provide an example to train **ResNet164 + ASR (SE)** on **CIFAR-100**, where [SE](https://arxiv.org/pdf/1709.01507) is a typical self-attention module.
+In this example, we merge our ASR into BatchNorm.

 ### 1️⃣ Install Dependencies